A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Eigenvalue Problem Examples

 A major advantage of our approach is that it is completely universal for linear PDEs; there are no additional complications from a Steklov problem compared to the usual Laplace eigenvalue problem.
 We consider:

 As a test example, we examine this problem for the unit disk.
 The true Steklov eigenvalues for this problem are known to be the non-negative integers (see, for example, Example 1.3.1. of \cite{girou17}).
 A note for the Steklov problem is that solutions are known to decay rapidly away from the boundary (see Thm.
 1.1 of \cite{hislo01}); for this reason, it makes sense to place the $\vc a_{j}$ points on the boundary.
 This approach is more successful numerically than placing $\vc a_{j}$ points near the centre and is supported by the analysis of Subsection \ref{subsec:Analysis-for-Steklov}, which requires $\vc a_{j}$ to be on the boundary.
 We set $u\b{\vc a_j}=1$ on one point on the boundary ($\tilde{N}_{a}=1$), and use $N_{b}=\b{2\cdot75+1}^{2}$, $\Omega=\sb{-2,2}^{2}$, $q=4$, and $T=1$, with $\H$ as in Subsection \ref{subsec:Laplace--Beltrami}, so that $d_{n}$ is given by Eq. (\ref{eq:dnchoice}) (where $\vc{\omega}_{n}$ is now in $\R^{2}$ rather than $\R^{3}$).
+We note here that the basis functions used to construct $\H$ are not radial and are not related to the eigenfunctions of the unit disk; $\H$ could instead be constructed using radial functions, which would likely yield more rapid convergence.
+However, the point of this test is partially to show that we can use a standard Fourier basis on the box to accurately find eigenvalues on a non-box domain.

 We take $\tilde{N}\approx\b{\frac{\tilde{N}_{\partial}}{4}}^{2}$, with more scattered points near the boundary than in the middle of the domain; this is done through a similar process as the point cloud in the previous subsection, but by weighting distances from the existing point cloud by $4\b{1-r^{2}}+1$, where $r$ is the distance of a potential new point from the origin.
 This gives a preference for points near the boundary, which we have observed numerically to improve convergence.
-The specific processes used are given in \ref{alg:boundary} for the $\tilde{N}_\partial$ points on the boundary and \ref{alg:interior} for the $\tilde{N}$ points in the interior, with $w=4$.
+The specific processes used are given in \ref{alg:boundary} (Version A) for the $\tilde{N}_\partial$ points on the boundary and \ref{alg:interior} for the $\tilde{N}$ points in the interior, with $w=4$.
+Notably, the generated point cloud will not have any symmetry properties.
+Again, a choice of point cloud that is better tailored to the domain or $\H$ may be possible, but this does not generalize well to irregular domains or surfaces.
+Therefore, we use the more general approach for point cloud generation here as a demonstration, despite the simple domain.
 As an initial test, we search for the $\lambda=10$ Steklov eigenvalue at various resolutions.
 The result is shown in Fig. \ref{fig:Relative-error-for-1}.
+A absolute tolerance of $10^{-8}$ is used as a stopping criterion for Newton's method.